crapp/geomandel/README.md

 ```

 Grey scale fractals are a nice alternative to colored ones.
 These parameters
 control how the pgm images look like.
+The default value for grey scale frequency
+is meant to be used with the linear escape time coloring algorithm.

 ```
 --grey-base arg   Base grey shade between 0 - 255